-- 7.1 A student who is in receipt of a penalty decision from a Minor, Major or Severe Case has the right to appeal against the decision.
-The Appeal should be made within 14 days of the date on which the decision outcome is sent.
-Appeals will be considered by an Appeals Panel. - 7.2 The grounds on which a student can appeal are: - that a decision made at any stage of the process was unreasonable; or - that there was a material and/or procedural irregularity in either the investigation (or ADP) or the penalty setting, which has prejudiced the student's case; or - additional evidence has come to light since the investigation or ADP which could not have been expected to have been produced at the time of investigation of the case.
-This could include significant events affecting the student which directly lead to the academic misconduct (i.e. mitigation) that had not been previously disclosed. - 7.3 The core membership of an Appeals Panel will normally consist of: - A Chair (normally a Senior Officer of the University); - Two senior academic members of staff with appropriate experience and no prior involvement in the case; - An elected sabbatical officer nominated by the Students' Union.
+- 7.1 A student who is in receipt of a penalty decision from a minor, major or severe case has the right to appeal against the decision.
+The appeal should be made within 14 days of the date on which the decision outcome is sent.
+Appeals will be considered by an Appeals Panel. - 7.2 A student may appeal against an academic misconduct penalty decision, on one or more of the following grounds: - that there was mitigation for their actions that they did not submit at the investigation or Assessment Disciplinary Panel stages - that the proceedings of the Investigation or Assessment Disciplinary Panel were not conducted in accordance with the relevant regulations or that some other material irregularity had occurred and that the conduct or irregularity was of such a nature as to cause reasonable doubt as to whether the decision might have been different had it not occurred - that there is new material evidence that they were not, for valid reasons, able to submit at an earlier stage of the process - that the penalty imposed was disproportionate, or not permitted under the Policy. - The core membership of an Appeals Panel will normally consist of: - A Chair (normally a Senior Officer of the University) - Two senior academic members of staff with appropriate experience and no prior involvement in the case - An elected Sabbatical Officer or other student representative of the Students' Union.

-Further members may be co-opted as appropriate, for example in considering cases relating to Postgraduate Research students.
+Further members may be appointed as appropriate, for example, in considering cases relating to PGR students.

-- 7.4 The Appeals Panel can take the following factors into account: - facts (including new evidence if made available); - whether there was an intention to commit academic misconduct; - newly disclosed mitigating circumstances submitted by, or on behalf of, the student; - a student's prior record of academic misconduct; - a student's level of study. - 7.5 The Appeals Panel will normally consider the full written appeal submitted by the student, including any supporting evidence, without the student present. - 7.6 There may be occasions where the Appeals Panel considers it important to invite the student to attend a Panel meeting.
+- 7.4 The Appeals Panel can take the following factors into account: - facts (including new evidence if made available) - newly-disclosed mitigating circumstances submitted by, or on behalf of, the student - a student's prior record of academic misconduct - a student's level of study.

+- The Appeals Panel will normally consider the full written appeal submitted by the student, including any supporting evidence, without the student present. - There may be occasions where the Appeals Panel considers it important to invite the student to attend a Panel meeting.
 Should this be the case, the student will be invited to attend with a representative and will be given at least seven days' notice.
-The case will be considered in absentia should the student fail to attend. - 7.7 The Appeal stage should normally be completed within 30 days of receipt of the appeal.

-- 7.8 The Appeals Panel will consider the available evidence.
+The case will be considered without the student being present, if they fail to attend. - Please refer to the Procedure for Academic Appeals and Review of Assessment-Related Matters for details of the timescales for the conclusion of cases. - The Appeals Panel will consider the available evidence.
 Panel members will use their academic judgement in considering the extent to which the appeal makes a case for an adjustment to the penalty.
-The Appeals Panel is empowered to recommend to the Assessment Board for the penalty to be amended. - 7.9 The Appeals Panel will produce a report of its deliberations and the rationale for its decisions.
+The Appeals Panel is empowered to recommend to the Assessment Board for the penalty to be amended. - The Appeals Panel will produce a report of its deliberations and the rationale for its decisions.
 This will be made available to the student when notifying the student of the Panel's decision and will include information regarding the Review Stage.

-8. Retrospective Penalties
+Retrospective Penalties